digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.09.md

 ## Done
 ### Questions for Luca:
 #### Lotus
-We don't want to increase data with ChEBI or NCBItaxon or whatever.
-We just want to try to complete a bit LOTUS.
+We currently have the LOTUS database and this must not chnage by adding new molecules by downloading CHEBI or NCBI or whatever.

 Then maybe be able to add new species and new molecules (see question below with *inductive*)